kimruddock/pawelgrzybek.github.io/_drafts/manipulate-javascript-arrays-like-a-boss.md

 ## Reducing array's values to a single value

 Lets say we would like to sum up all the values in an array. [`Array.prototype.reduce()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce) comes handy.
 This method is a bit more complicated, but at the same time much more powerful.
 Compared to `map()` and `filter()`, `reduce()` next to callback function can take one more argument - initial value.
 Second argument is optional.
 Let's go back to our example and try to sum up all the values inside an array.
-Similarly to previous exmaples, I will first show you a posible solution via `for` loop, and then via `reduce()` method.
+Similarly to previous examples, I will first show you a possible solution via `for` loop, and then via `reduce()` method.

 ```js
 var numbers = [2, 5, 8];